-Bill Bilyeu, Collin County administrator, said the county wants to move to a model where on a specific day each week, Collin county announces that COVID-19 vaccine appointments are available for the following week.
+Bill Bilyeu, Collin County administrator, said the county wants to move to a model where on a specific day each week, Collin County announces COVID-19 vaccine appointments that are available for the following week.

 Collin County launched its COVID-19 vaccination waitlist for residents who met the Texas Department of Health State Services’ 1A, health care workers and residents in long-term care facilities, and 1B, those over 65 and those 16 or older with chronic medical conditions, categories on Jan.
 5. However, thousands upon thousands signed up, which led to major issues.

 For one, Curative Medical Associates, which Collin County Commissioners unanimously voted to contract with to distribute vaccines on Jan.
 11, had to cut its line off early at the John Clark Stadium on Feb.
 4. The problem was that Collin County’s vaccination site worked off a waitlist compared to Curative’s other sites across the country that worked on a first-come, first-serve basis.

 The blunder led to county commissioners temporarily suspending new sign-ups on the waitlist because of the severe backup on Feb.
 8. The waitlist has remained frozen at 275,056 sign-ups since then.

 Bilyeu said the county’s waitlist has about 10,455 people left now.
 And in fitting with the commissioners’ goal of suspending the waitlist so that people would go elsewhere to get it, the county has only had about a 20% response ratio over the last two weeks.
 Essentially, this means that when the county reaches out to 100 people on the waitlist to let them know they are next in line to get vaccinated, only about 20 of them actually schedule an appointment.